Waste Disposal

 Hazardous Waste Disposal

-Most people think that hazardous waste refers only to chemicals or industrial byproducts, but the truth is, many household waste items can be considered hazardous.
+Most people think that hazardous waste refers only to chemicals or industrial byproducts, but the truth is, that many household waste items can be considered hazardous.
 Batteries, medications, paints, electronics, light bulbs and spray cans are just a few of the hazardous items commonly included in household waste.

 Check with your municipality for the guidelines regarding hazardous waste disposal.
 Often, communities host a “hazardous waste day” on a semi-regular basis, during which homeowners can put out their hazardous waste for collection.
 Many electronics and department stores also provide battery disposal receptacles and may even collect other electronic waste.